pradip-1111/SajiloMart/README.md

-# SastaLite - Modern eCommerce Platform
+# SajiloMart - Modern eCommerce Platform

-Welcome to SastaLite, a feature-rich eCommerce application built with a modern, full-stack technology set.
+Welcome to SajiloMart, a feature-rich eCommerce application built with a modern, full-stack technology set.
 This project demonstrates a complete online shopping experience, from browsing products to a seamless checkout process, enhanced with generative AI capabilities for a personalized touch.

 ## Core Features